BenediktKronhardt/digitalToolbox_DataBusiness/_book/group1_BenediktKronhardt_BoergeMeyer.md

 - Statements about variances and co-variance and missing values
 - Chosen analytical procedures to answer the research question

+Inhalt/Aufbau:
+  1:EDA (Exploratory Data Analysis) auf Datenset    anwenden
+    1.1: including information on the variables’ distribution, missing values, categories / grouping factors (if applicable) and the relationships between the variables, especially regarding the variable in focus, for example, the dependent variable of a applied statistical method (if applicable)
+  2:Methoden/statistische Modelle aufstellen

 <!--chapter:end:02-methods.Rmd-->

 # Results

 4. Results

+Inhalt:

+should comprise all necessary calculations, including checking of assumptions (if applicable)

 <!--chapter:end:03-results.Rmd-->